Learn about the types of crimes involving physical harm or force applied to another person and the penalties for these crimes.

 What is robbery?

-Virginia law does prescribe how robbery is to be punished, stating that someone who commits robbery shall be guilty of a felony and shall be punished by confinement in a state correctional facility for life or any term of not less than five years.
-(Code of Virginia § 18.2-58)
+Virginia law does prescribe how robbery is to be punished, stating that someone who commits robbery shall be guilty of a felony and shall be punished by confinement in a state correctional facility for life or any term of not less than one year.
+(Code of Virginia § 18.2-58).

 What is assault?